forestryio/forestry.io/hugo/content/blog/instant-production-ready-scaffolding-with-create-static-site.md

 ## Why *Create Static Site*

 Building a website to keep up with modern demands requires a modern asset pipeline.
 You need to provide optimum cross-browser and legacy browser support to ensure your code works on as many devices as possible.
 You will want to [use a bundler like Webpack so you can write modular, well-organized JavaScript](https://forestry.io/blog/write-better-javascript-with-webpack/).
 You also want to serve optimized assets to your users so that your page loads as quickly as possible.
-All of this, of course, should be as fast and automatic as possible, so you're not wasting time manually recompiling and re-optimizing your scripts.
+All of this, of course, should be as fast as possible and completely automatic, so you're not wasting time manually recompiling and re-optimizing your scripts.

 Neither Jekyll nor Hugo's `new` command will provide this out of the box.
-Jekyll provides CSS preprocessing with Sass (and can handle CoffeeScript with an additional plugin,) and Hugo is even simpler: it just copies any assets added to your site's `static` folder, allowing the developer to install whatever asset processing they want.
+Jekyll provides CSS preprocessing with Sass (and can handle CoffeeScript with an additional plugin,) and Hugo is even more barebones: it just copies any assets added to your site's `static` folder, intending for the developer to install whatever asset processing they want.

 This is where *Create Static Site* comes in. *Create Static Site* builds off the scaffolding provided by the `new` command to include a **modern, production-ready asset pipeline** with your new site, while keeping the interface simple by using a single command and no configuration.